Stockton Firefighter as a Career

 Candidate Physical Ability Test (CPAT)

 Applicants must be in excellent physical condition to be competitive.
-Some applicants may find the CPAT very difficult.
-We recommend you fully prepare with physical conditioning.
+Since some applicants may find the CPAT very difficult, we recommend you fully prepare with physical conditioning.
 All applicants take the same physical test.

 Those applicants who successfully pass the examinations will have their name placed on an eligibility list and may be called for a final job interview.